 Students are expected to bring their own laptop computers for all course work requirements.
 Student houses generally do not have a landline Internet connection, but wireless services via mobile broadband will be provided.
 Students can also access Wi-Fi at Internet cafes and in the public library.
 While travelling with the program in rural areas in Australia as well as in New Zealand, Fiji and Bali/Indonesia, students should expect significantly slower and intermittent Internet access.
-Everyone should bring an international adapter that allows for U.S electronics to be plugged into outlets in Australia, Fiji, Indonesia and Thailand.
+Everyone should bring an international adapter that allows for U.S electronics to be plugged into outlets in Australia, Fiji, and Indonesia.
 The electrical voltage in Australia is 240.
 If students plan to use their own phone chargers, hair dryers or other appliances from the United States, they will need to purchase a converter, which can be found at most electronics stores in the U.S. and in Australia.

-All students planning on studying abroad with the Asia-Pacific program must carry passports valid for at least one year as of the program start date.
+All students planning on studying abroad with the Asia-Pacific Australia program must carry passports valid for at least one year as of the program start date.
 Passports must also have at least four blank pages for visas and entry and exit stamps.
 Please also note that all visa information listed below pertains to students travelling on a U.S. passport.
 Citizens of other nations outside the U.S. should check the relevant immigration department websites of Australia and Indonesia for information.

 Australia: LIU Global students must apply for an ETA (Electronic Travel Authorization).
 The ETA application can be completed online at www.eta.immi.gov.au and costs around US$20.
 Students should print the ETA receipt or confirmation of the document to take with them to Australia.